SLC

 Teacher Training

-Comprehensive professional development for educators on implementing research-based CLT strategies to overcome the "Google Effect."
+Comprehensive professional development for educators on implementing research-based CLT strategies.

 • Teacher training workshops